Philosophy and Theology under the Komnenoi: The Case of Eustratios of Nicaea

-This project intended to investigate the philosophical and theological works of the eleventh- to twelfth-century court theologian and Aristotle commentator, Eustratios of Nicaea.
-During my stay at Dumbarton Oaks I collected all the material relating to this author and his times and made advances in my project of writing the first monograph on this Byzantine scholar.
-My main focus was Eustratios's usage of philosophical sources, in particular the Neoplatonic source-material, in both his theological and philosophical works.
-In this regard I highlighted some specific cases, such as Eustratios's treatment of the Muslim faith, his attitude towards Aristotle, and his use of examples from Late Antique philosophers to explain theological truths.
-I also investigated the textual tradition of his philosophical commentaries and used other mss, such as Vat. gr.
+My project intended to investigate the philosophical and theological works of the eleventh- to twelfth-century court theologian and Aristotle commentator Eustratios of Nicaea.
+During my stay at Dumbarton Oaks, I collected all the material relating to this author and his times and made advances in my project of writing the first monograph on this Byzantine scholar.
+My main focus was Eustratios’s usage of philosophical sources, in particular the Neoplatonic source material in both his theological and philosophical works.
+In this regard I highlighted some specific cases, such as Eustratios’s treatment of the Muslim faith, his attitude toward Aristotle, and his use of examples from late antique philosophers to explain theological truths.
+I also investigated the textual tradition of his philosophical commentaries and used other manuscripts, such as Vat. gr.
 626 (which I was able to purchase in digital reproduction thanks to research funds granted by Dumbarton Oaks), for the assessment of the text.
-Finally, I studied the Latin fortunes of Eustratios's philosophical commentaries, made available thanks to Robert Grosseteste’s mid-thirteenth-century translation.
+Finally, I studied the Latin fortunes of Eustratios’s philosophical commentaries, made available thanks to Robert Grosseteste’s mid-thirteenth-century translation.

 The concrete outcomes of my research activity can be summarized as follows:

 - Eustratios of Nicaea is a devoted reader of Proclus’s work, which he utilizes as a source when assembling his own arguments.

 - Eustratios’s use of Homer, Plutarch, and the tragedians shows how important this author is for understanding the reception of classical scholarship in Byzantium.

 - Eustratios also wrote a piece against the Muslims, which he included as a digression in his commentary on Aristotle’s Nicomachean Ethics VI and which has so far been ignored by modern scholars.